 Differences in diagnoses, classification and diagnostic processes

 There was variability in the range of diagnostic terms and approaches used, both within and between sites, with all three vignettes having more than 10 diagnosis elements (Table 2).
-Whilst some diagnostic convergence was seen in each case, this often focused on one component of the injury e.g. direction of instability, there were also elements of contradiction e.g. Vignette 3 was classified as being both traumatic and atraumatic.
+Whilst some diagnostic convergence was seen in each case, this often focused on one component of the injury e.g. direction of instability, there were also elements of contradiction e.g. Vignettes 1 and 3 were classified as being both traumatic and atraumatic.
 During the diagnostic process, discussions leading to no agreement was common (e.g. the importance of the Beighton score or presence of dyskinesis).
 In these cases, discussions often centred around the relevance of the factors and their role as primary causes of the patient’s instability, a secondary complication or incidental finding.

 Table 2 – Lists of the labels, mapped against the ICF framework, used to diagnose the vignettes